-The music of Belize's various ethnic groups (see p.
-12-13 of Political and Social Relations) involves a variety of traditional instruments.
-Featuring prominently in Garifuna music, drums are traditionally made of animal hides stretched over turtle shells or hollowed cedar or mahogany trunks.
-Maya music commonly features the marimba (a wooden xylophone). guitars, violins, and a variety of wooden harps.
+The music of Belize's various ethnic groups (see Political and Social Relations) involves a variety of traditional instruments.
+Featuring prominently in Garifuna music. drums traditionally made of animal hides stretched over turtle shells or hollowed cedar or mahogany trunks.
+Maya music commonly features the marimba (a wooden xylophone), guitars, violins, and a variety of wooden harps.
 Belize's rich musical tradition reflects the country's blend of cultural influences.
 Punta is a traditional Garifuna music and dance genre characterized by call-and-response drumming and singing.
-Punta rhythms are typically fast-paced and upbeat, yet the lyrics are often dark or melancholy.
-Inspired by this traditional style, some contemporary Belizean musicians have created Punta Rock, a genre that combines styles popular across the Caribbean and Latin America, such as hip hop. calvoso, salsa, and reggae with traditional Garifuna drums.
+Punta rhythms are typically fast-paced and upbeat, yet the lyrics are often dark or by this traditional melancholv.
+Inspired stvle. contemporary Belizean musicians have created Punta Rock, a genre that combines styles popular across the Caribbean and Latin America, such as hip hop, calvpso, salsa, and reggae with traditional Garifuna drums.
 Well-known Garifuna musicians and Punta Rock pioneers include Andy Viven Palacio and Pen Cavetano.

 Other traditional music styles include Parranda and Brukdown.
 Similar to Punta Rock, Parranda incorporates Garifuna drumming styles with acoustic guitar.
-Brukdown traces its roots to 18th- and 19th-century experiences of slaves in mahogany logging camps (see p.
-5-6 of History and Myth).
+Brukdown traces its roots to 18th- and 19th-century experiences of slaves in mahogany logging camps (see History and Myth).